 Now that I have had it for a while, my friends cannot believe how little I pay.
 I get unlimited texts, 500 minutes and 500MB for $17 a month.
 I use Wi-Fi almost exclusively and within my account settings I could choose the speed I want my 500MB a month to be at.
 I slowed it up just a bit, and now happy to report it works as they said it would.

-When I’m away from Wi-Fi, I is still use my data, and have (as of today) more than enough MB’s to finish my month.
+When I’m away from Wi-Fi, I still use my data and have (as of today) more than enough MB’s to finish my month.
 I may actually speed it up next month and see if I get closer to using up my allotment.

 They also offer what they call Overage Protection for FREE.
 They give you the reins to not allow your service to move up.
 I really like this.